kluete/recover_itunes/README.md

 ## Misc

+* please do shere if you know how to use LuaRocks to build a version-specic Lua lib on a system with multiple Lua versions
 * to run faster, copy relevat iOS files to you HDD first
 * ffmpeg doesn't handle m4a coverart
 * timestamp delta